 ST. OLAF COLLEGE is a four-year residential liberal arts institution located in Northfield, Minnesota.
 It was founded in 1874 and is associated with the Evangelical Lutheran Church in America.
-St. Olaf offers over 40 academic majors, nearly 30 intercollegiate sports, a world-renowned music program and a commitment to international study.
+St. Olaf offers undergraduate degrees in over 40 academic majors, nearly 30 intercollegiate sports, a world-renowned music program and a commitment to international study.

 - Series Five-H issued October 2000 in the amount of \$14,475,000.
-The proceeds this issue were used to finance several renovation projects on the College's campus, the main project being the renovation of the St. Olaf Center to house art and dance departments.
-Other projects included replacement of residence hall furniture and athletic bleachers, and renovation of the Administration Building. - Series Five-M1 issued April 2002 in the amount of \$12,205,000.
-The proceeds were used to finance the construction of the Tostrud Recreation Center and the renovation of Skoglund Athletic Center. - Series Five-M2 issued July 2002 in the amount of \$13,420,000.
-The proceeds were used to refinance the outstanding portion of the City of - Northfield, Minnesota College Facility Revenue Bonds Series 1992. - Series Six-O issued March 2007 in the amount of \$45,405,000.
-The proceeds were used to construct a new science building and to refinance the outstanding portion of the Four-R Bonds.
+The proceeds were used for the renovation of the St. Olaf Center, the renovation of the Administration Building, and the acquisition of residence hall furniture and athletic bleachers. - Series Five-M1 issued April 2002 in the amount of \$12,205,000.
+The proceeds were used for the construction of the Tostrud Recreation Center and the renovation of Skoglund Athletic Center. - Series Five-M2 issued July 2002 in the amount of \$13,420,000.
+The proceeds were used to refinance the outstanding portion of the City of Northfield, Minnesota College Facility Revenue Bonds Series 1992. - Series Six-O issued March 2007 in the amount of \$45,405,000.
+The proceeds were used to construct a new science building and to refinance the outstanding portion of the Series Four-R Bonds.

 UNIVERSITY OF ST. THOMAS was founded in 1885 and is a Catholic liberal arts comprehensive regional university.
 The University offers undergraduate degrees in over 95 majors and nearly 60 minors.
-It offers several master's degree programs, education specialist degree programs, a juris doctor, and a number of doctoral degree programs.
-The main campus is located in St. Paul, Minnesota and the center for graduate studies and the law school of the University is located in downtown Minneapolis, Minnesota.
+It offers several master's degree programs, a number of doctoral degree programs including a juris doctorate degree.
+The main campus is located in St. Paul, Minnesota and the center for graduate studies and the law school of the University is located in downtown Minneapolis.
 Other campuses include the Gainey Conference Center in Owatonna, Minnesota and the Bernardi Campus in Rome, Italy.